felixn95/llm_text_to_process/README.md

 ![Approach](pic/overviewApproach.png)

-After requirements are installed, the app can be started (location is the root folder):
+Once all requirements are installed, the app can be started (location is the root folder):

 ```
 streamlit run streamlit.py